p2p-org/subgraphs-monitoring/README.md

 `GRAPH_ETHEREUM_CLEANUP_BLOCKS: 'true'`

-It can lead to increase number of total rpc requests.
+It can lead to increasing number of total rpc requests.

 1. Install all needed packages:
 `